khudgins/documentation/agent/proxy/installation.rst

 Installation
 ------------

-Before letting enStratus know about an agent proxy (:ref:`Registration
+Before letting Enstratius know about an agent proxy (:ref:`Registration
 <agent_proxy_registration>`), you must get it running on a node.

 The agent proxy is packaged as a war file with all dependencies included.
 The